MohamedEmary/route-frontend/sessions/session-19/session-19.md

 };
 ```-->

-We get the file object from the input element, then we use the `createObjectURL()` method to create a URL for the file object, then we can use that URL to display the image in the browser using the `src` attribute of an image element.
+To display the image we get the file object from the input element, then we use the `createObjectURL()` method to create a URL for the file object, then we can use that URL to display the image in the browser using the `src` attribute of an image element.

+Consider this example:

 In HTML: